-- "Mua is basically a fairly small village that has grown around the Catholic Mission and associated Hospital and cultural center.
+- o "Mua is basically a fairly small village that has grown around the Catholic Mission and associated Hospital and cultural center.
 There is not much to do but there are a couple highlights that are worthwhile.
 While around the hospital and mission, things are very safe, but I would probably not feel very comfortable exploring the surrounding villages alone.
 The only real danger is intoxicated men, who are definitely present, particularly on market days or holidays." - Kungoni Museum and Cultural Performance "The museum is found in most of the guide books and most visitor say it in one of the best museums and art galleries in Malawi.
 The tour is easily arranged and you should take advantage of seeing a cultural performance if possible.
 If there aren't any performances, you will be welcome to watch (and participate) practices during the week." - Weekend Football Matches There are two local traveling football teams and the games are very popular.
 The field is near the deaf school, just a short walk from the mission. - Wednesday and Saturday Market The market is located by the main road, down the hill from the mission.
 "They have pretty much everything that is essential for the everyday Malawian.
 There are vendors selling various food items, cloth, second hand and new clothes and shoes, and bike parts.
-There are also stands for traditional medicine which are interesting."

-- Bembeke-The hike to Bembeke and back has been recommended by a number of visitors, though it is fairly strenuous. - Even if you're not religious, consider going to mass with the priests especially in the village.
+There are also stands for traditional medicine which are interesting." - Bembeke -The hike to Bembeke and back has been recommended by a number of visitors, though it is fairly strenuous.
+It is up the mountainside behind Mua, so highly recommend it to get a great view of Mua, Lake Malawi, etc! - Even if you're not religious, consider going to mass with the priests especially in the village.
 Most Malawians are religious, and you may be interested to see how organized religion and traditional beliefs have blended.
 A great way to practice your Chichewa too.